Hydrogen Private-Public Partnership

 (3) Initiate pilot projects to install multi-megawatt electrolyzers to produce hydrogen from indigenous resources on the Kona coast of the island of Hawaii;

-(4) Conduct a comprehensive evaluation and market study for the production of hydrogen on Oahu and the island of Hawaii and the importation and production of hydrogen for Oahu;
+(4) Conduct a comprehensive evaluation and market study for the production of hydrogen on the island of Hawaii and the importation and production of hydrogen for Oahu;

-(5) Conduct engineering assessments of biomass or wind energy pathways for hydrogen for Maui and Kauai; and
+(5) Conduct engineering assessments of biomass or wind energy pathways for hydrogen for all islands;

 The department shall submit annual reports regarding the partnership to the legislature no later than twenty days prior to the convening of each regular session.
 The reports shall include summaries of accomplishments, including expenditures, research projects funded, and external funding received.

 SECTION 3.
-There is appropriated out of the general revenues of the State of Hawaii the sum of $ or so much thereof as may be necessary for fiscal year 2001-2002 to support hydrogen research and development efforts; provided that funds shall be made available under this Act on the basis of one dollar of general revenues for every ___ dollars from the federal government or the private sector.
+There is appropriated out of the special land and development fund the sum of $200,000 or so much thereof as may be necessary for fiscal year 2001-2002 to support hydrogen research and development efforts; provided that funds shall be made available under this Act on the basis of one dollar of special fund moneys to not less than one dollar from the federal government.